 When it comes to buying insurance, many of you first demand to know the returns which you can get from your insurance plans.
 After all, you are investing your hard-earned money in buying an insurance plan so expecting a return is justified, right?
 Wrong!
 Insurance plans are aimed at providing you financial protection from possible contingencies.
-Their objective is to compensate your financial loss and provide financial security.
+Their objective is to compensate for your financial loss and provide financial security.
 As such, generating returns is not the primary purpose of insurance plans.

 Feeling dejected?
 Don’t be!
 The story doesn’t end here.
 There are some insurance plans which promise returns.
 To know about them, let’s first understand the basic types of insurance policies.